KennethJAllen/ygo-small-world/README.md

 A `.ydk` file is a file containing card IDs from a deck.
 It is supported by programs such as YGOPRO, YGOPRODeck, Duelingbook, and Yu-Gi-Oh!
 Dueling Nexus.
 To get a list of bridges from a `.ydk` file, you can simply run the `find_best_bridges_from_ydk(ydk_file)` function.
 An example is given in the notebook.

+Note: Monsters in the side deck are counted as cards that are desierable to find connections to.

 ## Small World Mathematics
 We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched starting from any card.